Coalition of Urban Serving Universities

-The Coalition of Urban Serving Universities (commonly referred to as USU) is a selective organization of 46 U.S. universities and 1 university medical center located in metropolitan areas.
+The Coalition of Urban Serving Universities (commonly referred to as USU) is a selective organization of 39 U.S. public research universities located in metropolitan areas.
 The USU member schools began formally meeting in 2005.

 Governance

 The USU Board of Directors is composed of Presidents and Chancellors of 10 member institutions.
 USU is headquartered in Washington, D.C.

 The coalition has four specific areas of focus with the goal of strengthening communities throughout the nation via health and community-involvement initiatives: